 - Ship Tease: Guinan states that she's attracted to bald men.
 Picard is, of course, the first person who would come to mind.

 - Socially Awkward Hero: Geordi, as lampshaded by the man himself.Geordi: Guinan, I just don't get it.
 I can field strip a fusion reactor.
 I can realign a power transfer tunnel.
 Why can't I make anything work with a woman like Christy?
 I don't know what to do, what to say...

 - Space Friction: Both averted, in that Geordi's solution involves exploiting letting the ship coast without power, and played straight, in that this is treated as an amazing insight rather than something that happens all the time.

-- Take a Third Option: The Enterprise's options seemed to be do nothing and perish or do so much and perish anyway until Geordi finds another solution.
+- Take a Third Option: The Enterprise's options seemed to be do nothing and perish, or do as much as possible and perish anyway, until Geordi finds another solution.
 In this case, it's actually taking a fourth option: the third option, the one presented by the computer, seemed too risky, along with lacking the "human element."

 - Title Drop: Courtesy of Picard, realizing that the Enterprise is caught in "a thousand-year-old booby trap."